jpmckinney/token_action/README.md

 ### Redirect URLs

-To change the default success and failure URLs from `root_path`, edit the `token_action.rb` initializer created by `rails generate token_action`.
+To change the default success and failure URLs from `root_path`, edit the `config/initializers/token_action.rb` file created by `rails generate token_action`.
 You may also set success and failure URLs for each token, by creating tokens with `:success_url` and `:failure_url` arguments:

     token = TokenAction::Token.create! :kind => 'User', :args => [1, :confirm], :success_url => user_path(1), :failure_url => '/oops'